 Being a leader is a process and constant work-in-progress.
 And this document will evolve with new learnings and reflections.

-My role is to help build a resilient and diverse engineering team.
+My role is to help build resilient and collaborative engineering teams.
 Engineering teams have two primary goals: delivery and growth.
 By delivery, I mean shipping meaningful products with solid requirements within the expected timeframe.
-By growth, I mean that by delivering meaningful products, the people within the team get better and grow in their career path.
+By growth, I mean that by delivering meaningful products, the people within the team get better and grow in their career.

 - feedback.
 Timely and actionable feedback helps me grow and the team better.
 I like to ask questions when receiving feedback to understand the context, and take actions based on my understanding.

 - collaboration.
 A group is smarter than an individual.
 When I encounter a problem that is complex to solve, I proactively reach out to specific people for help and be clear on what I need help on.

 - first principle.
 When approaching any situation, seek to understand the root cause of the situation before taking action.